Commitment to Accessibility

 Warehouse One will review performance management and career development processes and modify them as required to ensure the accessibility needs of team members with disabilities are taken into account.

 Warehouse One will continue to identify and take steps to prevent and remove other accessibility barriers impacting employment.

 Warehouse One will work toward meeting the Accessibility Standards for the Design of Public Spaces by January 1, 2017, when building or making major modifications to its public spaces.

 Warehouse One will provide notice when there is a disruption to facilities or services that are usually used by individuals with disabilities.
 The notice will include information about the reason for the disruption, its expected duration and a description of alternate facilities or services, if available.
 This notice will be posted in a conspicuous area at or near the disrupted facility or service and/or on our website.

 Warehouse One realizes that providing accessible and barrier-free environments for everyone is a shared effort.
 As a community, all businesses and services must work together to make accessibility happen.

 For more detailed information on, to provide feedback on, or request alternative formats of, our accessibility policies, plans, and training programs, please contact our Human Resources Department.

 Warehouse One, Human Resources

-Note: Copies of documents required under the Accessibility for Ontarians with Disabilities Act, 2005 are available upon request.
+Note: Copies of documents required under the Accessibility for Ontarians with Disabilities Act, 2005 or the Accessibility for Manitobans Act are available upon request.
 Please notify us in advance if you require such documents in an alternative or accessible format.